singularlogic/mitigate-documentation/docs/f_control.rst

 .. image:: assets/mc.png

-- test
+- Press on “delete” button on the desired control.

 .. image:: assets/dc.png

-- Upon successful deletion of a threat profile, the overall list of threat profiles will be update it.
+- Upon successful deletion of a control, the overall list of controls will be update it.

 .. image:: assets/dc_2.png